Best Practices

 When writing your cancellation policy, ask yourself these crucial questions:

-What kind of refund can you provide?
+What kind of refund can you provide, and when?

-3. Collect and use your data
+3. Collect and use available data